How to Get Rid of Skinny Fat [3 Simple Tips]

-For the purpose of this article, we want to explore the best ways to get rid of that skinny fat – for health reasons, or if you’re just wanting to look good for swimsuit season.
+For the purpose of this article, we'll continue to explore the best ways to get rid of that skinny fat – for health reasons or if you just want to look good for swimsuit season.
 Hey, that’s not a bad thing!

 Let’s get one thing straight: skinny fat is not a medical term, but rather an everyday phrase used to describe people who appear thin, but are actually carrying or storing an excess amount of fat.
 In these cases, there really is more than meets the eye.
 Even if a person’s body mass index (BMI) indicates that they’re healthy, having a total percentage of body fat higher than what is appropriate for that specific person’s body type qualifies as skinny fat.

 To determine whether or not you’re holding onto unwanted, skinny fat, consider these four things: Are you hitting 150 minutes of moderate exercise a week?
 Is your diet nutritious?
 Is your waist circumference high?
 (If it’s greater than or equal to 35 inches, it’s likely you’re holding onto excess fat.)
 Are you simply relying on your BMI to tell you whether you’re healthy or not?